nearform/titus/docs/quick-start/README.md

 ```

 ## Running the stack
-Titus runs locally on Docker.
-To facilitate easier development docker is set to run watched versions of both the front and backend.
-This means as you make and save changes, those changes should be reflected automatically in the containers.
+Titus runs PostgresSQL locally on Docker.
+Frontend and backend are running locally using Lerna, being both watched, which means as you make and save changes those changes should be picked up automatically and reflected in the running application.

 Ensure Docker has started on your machine before running the stack.
 To run the full stack, in the root of the project, run: